Kwilliams784/CIS9440_FinalProject/README.md

 This project's Dimensional Model consists of 3 Facts and 3 Dimensions

-Use correct file path here to show picture of dimensional model...
 ![Alt text](/img/dimensional_model.jpg)

 This project's Kimball Bus Matrix:

-Use correct file path here to show picture of dimensional model...
 ![Alt text](/img/kimball_bus_matrix.JPG)

 ### Business Intelligence Design and Development